“Get off the scale!

 As Steve so beautifully puts it, a scale cannot "tell you how enchanting your eyes are" nor can it measure "your perseverance when challenged in life"

 So I invite you to do something different this year.

-I invite you to step away from the scale and stand in front of the mirror and begin to fall back in love with the wonderful woman you truly are.
+I invite you to step away from the scale and stand in front of the mirror and begin to fall back in love with the wonderful soul you truly are.

 Rather than find fault in your imperfections, find beauty of a life lived.

 Rather than feeling any shame about your less-than-flat tummy or the invisible gap between your thighs, look at them in admiration as part of a strong and beautiful body that carries you through all of life's challenges.